PHP-FFMpeg/PHP-FFMpeg/README.md

 ###### Framerate

-Change the frame rate of the video.
+Changes the frame rate of the video.

 ```php
 $video->filters()->framerate($framerate, $gop);